Diffusion Noise Feature: Accurate and Fast Generated Image Detection: Experiments

-We evaluated the performance of the DNF detector and other baselines for generated image detection on DiffusionForensics~\cite{wang2023dire}.
-When evaluating the baselines, we made every effort to use their officially released code and model parameters for testing.
-Additionally, we retrained CNNDetection~\cite{wang2020cnn}, Patchforensics~\cite{chai2020makes}, and F3Net~\cite{frank2020leveraging} with the same settings as the DNF detector to demonstrate DNF detector’s superior detection performance compared to these methods when using the same dataset.
-We conducted comprehensive evaluations on the LSUN-Bedroom Split of DiffusionForensics and present the results in \cref{tab:1}.
+We conduct a rigorous benchmark evaluation of the DNF classifier against detection baselines on the DiffusionForensics~\cite{wang2023dire}.
+To ensure fair comparison, we made every effort to utilize official implementations and pretrained models for baseline methods during testing.
+Furthermore, we retrained CNNDetection~\cite{wang2020cnn}, Patchforensics~\cite{chai2020makes}, and F3Net~\cite{frank2020leveraging} with the same settings as the DNF classifier to demonstrate DNF classifier’s superior performance compared to these methods when using the same dataset.
+Comprehensive evaluation results are summarized in Table~\ref{tab:baseline}.

+Our experiments reveal some critical findings.
+Detection baselines including CNNDetection, PatchForensics, and SBI~\cite{shiohara2022detecting} exhibit fundamental limitations in identifying DM-generated content.
+While achieving high accuracy on GAN-generated images~\cite{wang2020cnn}, these methods suffer severe performance degradation when tested against generators outside the training set, with accuracy plunging to 55.8\% and AP dropping to 71.7\%.

-We found that traditional generated image detection methods represented by CNNDetection~\cite{wang2020cnn}, Patchforensics~\cite{chai2020makes}, and SBI~\cite{shiohara2022detecting} cannot effectively detect images generated by diffusion models.
-While they perform well in detecting GANs and DeepFake methods, they exhibit a significant performance decline when faced with images from these previously unseen types of generators.
-Their average accuracy is 55.8\%, and the average precision is 71.7\%.
-After retraining CNNDetection~\cite{wang2020cnn}, F3Net~\cite{qian2020thinking}, and Patchforensics~\cite{chai2020makes} on the LSUN-Bedroom Split of DiffusionForensics, we found that these methods indeed exhibit good detection performance for images generated by diffusion models, achieving average accuracy of 86.0\% and average precision of 94.1\%.
-However, this detection performance seems to not generalize to generator categories unseen during training.
-While achieving average accuracy of 94.8\% and average precision of 99.2\% on seen generators, they only achieve average accuracy of 82.2\% and average precision of 91.9\% on unseen generators.
-The most outstanding performance among the baselines is achieved by DIRE~\cite{wang2023dire}, reaching an accuracy of 92.6\% and a precision of 99.4\%, and it can generalize detection capability to the vast majority of generators.
-Our method, the detector trained on DNF achieves remarkably impressive performance, surpassing all previous methods on this dataset, achieving a perfect 100\% accuracy and precision.
+After retraining CNNDetection, F3Net, and Patchforensics on the LSUN-Bedroom Split of DiffusionForensics, we found that these methods indeed exhibit good detection performance for images generated by DMs, achieving average accuracy of 86.0\% and average AP of 94.1\%.
+However, this detection performance seems to not generalize to generator unseen during training.
+While achieving average accuracy of 94.8\% and average AP of 99.2\% on seen generators, they only achieve average accuracy of 82.2\% and average AP of 91.9\% on generators not in training datasets.

+The most outstanding baselines is DIRE, reaching accuracy of 92.6\% and average AP of 99.4\%, and it can generalize detection capability to the vast majority of generators.
+Our method, the detector trained on DNF achieves remarkably impressive performance, surpassing all previous methods on this dataset, achieving 99.8\% accuracy and 99.9\% average AP.